-Cash provided by operations was \$223 million for the nine months ended June 30, 2006 compared to \$172 million for the nine months ended June 30, 2005.
-The \$51 million increase reflects the prior-year payment of the \$73 million fee as a result of the termination of the Management Agreement, higher interest payments in the prior-year related to the additional Holdings debt outstanding, prior-year cash payments of \$10 million to our employees in connection with the Company's Initial Common Stock Offering and cash payments for certain of the other one-time special bonuses paid to certain holders of restricted stock and stock options and cash paid in the prior-year in relation to our restructuring plan.
+Cash provided by operations was \$225 million for the nine months ended June 30, 2006 compared to \$175 million for the nine months ended June 30, 2005.
+The \$50 million increase reflects the prior-year payment of the \$73 million fee as a result of the termination of the Management Agreement, prior-year cash payments of \$10 million to our employees in connection with Parent's initial common stock offering and cash payments for certain of the other one-time special bonuses paid to certain holders of Parent's restricted stock and options to purchase Parent's common stock and cash paid in the prior-year in relation to our restructuring plan.
 The current-year cash provided by operations reflects higher cash collections due to consistently higher sales, offset by higher royalty advance payments in connection with contractual obligations and the timing of releases and additional royalty payments related to the timing of releases.